 Claudia Schmuckli is curator-in-charge of contemporary art and programming at the Fine Arts Museums of San Francisco.

-Jenni Sorkin is an associate professor of the History of Art and Architecture at the University of California, Santa Barbara.
+Jenni Sorkin is an associate professor of the history of art and architecture at the University of California, Santa Barbara.
 She writes on the intersections between gender, material culture, and contemporary art, working primarily on women artists and underrepresented media.
-Her publications include Live Form: Women, Ceramics, and Community; Revolution in the Making: Abstract Sculpture by Women, 1947-2016; and numerous essays in journals and exhibition catalogs.
+Her publications include Art in California in Thames & Hudson's acclaimed World of Art series; Live Form: Women, Ceramics, and Community; Revolution in the Making: Abstract Sculpture by Women, 1947-2016; and numerous essays in journals and exhibition catalogs.
 She was educated at the School of the Art Institute of Chicago, Bard College, and received her PhD from Yale University.
 She is a member of the editorial board of the Journal of Modern Craft.

 Thomas P. Campbell